MaraSchulze/ft_printf/README.md

 This function recodes a simple version of printf.
+The project description is in the pdf.

 This project was written for and compiled on a Mac. make or make bonus for creating a library, which contains ft_printf.